 E.g. for Google Analytics there is an option at the destination -> settings (sproket icon) -> 'Custom Dimensions'.
 Fill in the custom dimension names (E.g. 'url', 'filename', etc.) and a the index number.

-The usage of cutom dimensions depends on your tool.
-E.g. in Google Analytics you have to create a custom report.
-Add there your custom dimensions and a metric, we recommend 'Total Events'.
+The usage of custom dimensions depends on your tool.
+E.g. in Google Analytics, you have to create a custom report.
+There, you can add your custom dimensions and a metric.